BOA Travelling Fellowships - Open

 The BOA endeavours to provide exceptional educational training opportunities for its members throughout each stage of their careers.

-We award at least 13 fellowships, allocated on merit to current BOA Home Associates, Post-CCT members or SAS Surgeon members.
-Applicants must be up-to-date with their subscription payments, and Post-CCT members are eligible as long as they have not taken up a Consultant post or been appointed to one by the closing date of 26 October.
+The fellowship awards are allocated on merit to current BOA Home Associates, Post-CCT members, or SAS Surgeon members.
+Applicants must be up-to-date with their subscription payments, and Post-CCT members are eligible as long as they have not taken up a Substantive Consultant post or been appointed to one by the closing date of 25th October.

 - Heraeus (1 fellowship on infection in memory of Andrew Sprowson)